 My kids love the Mickey Mouse Rice Krispy Treats!
-You can find these treats in merchandise stores, at bakeries across Disney World property, at Disney Parks, at Disney Resorts, and even Disney Springs.
+You can find these treats in merchandise stores, at bakeries across Disney World property, at Disney theme parks like Epcot and Disney’s Animal Kingdom, at Disney Resorts, and even Disney Springs.
 You can find these popular treats everywhere at Disney World.

 I was amazed to find a copy cat recipe that we could make at home.
 I love making anything with Rice Krispy Treats.
 They are a simple and easy snack to make with the kids.
 This copy cat recipe is just as easy with the touch of Disney Magic!

-One of my favorite new areas of Disney World is Toy Story Land at Disney’s Hollywood Studios.
+One of my favorite new areas of Disney World is Pixar inspired Toy Story Land at Disney’s Hollywood Studios.
 You shrink down to the size of a toy and explore Andy’s backyard.
-It is so much fun from the food at Andy’s Lunch Box to Slinky Dog Dash.
+It is so much fun from the food at Woody’s Lunch Box to Slinky Dog Dash.
 Our whole family loves this ride!

 When I came across this super simple idea from Raising Whasians, I had to add it to my list.
 This is seriously so cute and so easy!
 You can make your string cheese turn into Forky from Toy Story 4.